-How a Redskins logo went missing from a Joe Biden family photo on CNN
+How a Redskins logo disappeared from a Joe Biden family photo on CNN

 Photo manipulations are considered a grave sin in journalism.
 But CNN says it had no idea the image, which it received from the Biden campaign, had been doctored.
-Meanwhile the Biden campaign acknowledged Wednesday that it altered the photo — but not because of the recent fraught debate over the football team’s name.
+Meanwhile, the Biden campaign acknowledged Wednesday that it altered the photo — but not because of the recent fraught debate over the football team’s name.

-Instead, an aide said the campaign had previously scrubbed the logo from the photo when it used it in a campaign ad — to avoid any copyright issues that might draw a complaint from the team.
+Instead, a Biden aide who spoke on the condition of anonymity said the campaign had previously scrubbed the logo from the photo when it was used in a campaign ad — to avoid any copyright issues that might draw a complaint from the team.

-The practice of removing copyrighted material from candidate ads is “a very common practice on campaigns,” the Biden aide said.
+The practice of removing copyrighted material from candidate ads is “a very common practice on campaigns,” the aide said.

 Biden has previously posted the picture, logo and all, on his Facebook page.